This page contains affiliate links. Please read our disclosure for more info.

 Amigos Mexican Grill

-We appreciated the many vegetarian and vegan options at this Mexican restaurant as well as the good selection of hot sauces.
+We appreciate the many vegetarian and vegan options at this Mexican restaurant as well as the good selection of hot sauces.
 I love the cauliflower tacos.

 If you want to be close to restaurants and activities, stay in the Wanaka township.